The Omen (1976 soundtrack): Development

 The Omen features an original score composed by Jerry Goldsmith.
-Although the film was produced on a tight budget, Alan Ladd Jr. provided Goldsmith a renumeration of $25,000 to compose the music for the film.
+Although the film was produced on a tight budget, Alan Ladd Jr. provided Goldsmith a remuneration of $25,000 to compose the music for the film.
 Producer Harvey Bernhard provided him the script as per Donner's suggestion, but Goldsmith did not have a particular idea.
 According to Goldsmith's wife, Carol, the composer initially struggled with ideas for the score until one evening when he suddenly, happily announced to her, "I hear voices", referring to an orchestral chorus or choir.
 While discussing it to Bernhard, he immediately responded to his ideas which served as the basis for the score.
 The resulting score features a strong choral segment, with a foreboding Latin chant; a departure from his usual composing style.
 Arthur Morton assisted him in arranging the choral portions and orchestrated the score with the National Philharmonic Orchestra conducted by Lionel Newman.